Sitecore-Hackathon/2020-KATSU/documentation/README.md

 ### Marketplace website

 1. Install a clean Sitecore instance version 9.3
-2. Install pckage */sc.package/KATSU-1.zip* using Installation Wizard - overite all
+2. Install pckage */sc.package/KATSU-1.zip* using Installation Wizard
+3. For dll choose No to All and for Sitecore Items choose overite all

 ### Marketplace Installer Module